 We think that making our software more accessible improves the experience for all users.
 Focused content is more visible, forms have been simplified and better organized, content has been clarified, and keyboard accessibility is significantly improved.

-We have focussed primarily on the end user experience; the parts of Duo’s software that are seen by the most people.
-Duo’s Authentication Prompt has seen the most improvement as we work to make it WCAG 2.0 AA-level accessible.
+We have focused primarily on the end user experience; the parts of Duo’s software that are seen by the most people.
+The Duo Prompt has seen the most improvement as we work to make it WCAG 2.0 AA-level accessible.
 The Duo Mobile application has also undergone accessibility audits and improvements.

 Duo's authentication prompt is fully compatible with popular screen readers and voiceover options on Apple and Android phones.
 It is most accessible on up-to-date version of the most popular browsers: Chrome, Safari, Firefox, and Edge.
 The Duo Mobile application for iOS and Android is also compatible with platform native text to speech and alternative navigation options.